-Franklin BSP Lending Corp. is a non-listed business development company with a $2.7 billion investment portfolio at fair value as of March 31, 2022, according to its website.
-In January 2022, Franklin BSP Lending Corp. changed its name from Business Development Corp. of America.
+Franklin BSP Lending Corp. is a non-traded business development company, formerly known as Business Development Corp. of America (BDCA).
 FBLC’s investment portfolio primarily consists of loans to middle-market companies.

 BDCs operate much in the same way as non-traded REITs (Real Estate Investment Trusts).
 BDCs pool investor money and use those funds as capital to invest in various businesses.
 The goal of a BDC is to invest in small and medium-sized businesses and help sustain and develop growth in those underlying businesses.
 When those businesses are profitable, the BDC can be a strong investment.
 Additionally, certain BDCs offer a desirable tax structure for investors.

 However, “middle-market loans” are basically highly leveraged loans to private equity backed companies and come with a large credit risk.
 When rising interest rates and inflation lead to a recessionary event BDCs, such as Franklin BSP Lending Corp., may take a big hit.

 Liquidity Issues – Franklin BSP Lending Corp (formerly BDCA)

 Non-traded BDCs also face several liquidity issues due to their unique characteristics and structure.
 They don’t trade on a public exchange like traditional stocks.
 As a result, if they try to sell the shares on a secondary market before the REIT’s liquidation event, it is almost always at a loss.